ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 Ducky Script Tutorial: [link](https://web.archive.org/web/20220816200129/http://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)

-if you're interested to look for BadUsb scripts for flipper, check [this](https://web.archive.org/web/20231218132739/https://github.com/UNC0V3R3D/Flipper_Zero-BadUsb) out
+if you're interested to look for BadUsb scripts for flipper, you can find many examples on internet (github).
+For example [this](https://web.archive.org/web/20231218132739/https://github.com/UNC0V3R3D/Flipper_Zero-BadUsb) and [this](https://github.com/I-Am-Jakoby/Flipper-Zero-BadUSB)

 Take a look at code below which opens a powershell on windows platform.